ednet-dev/cms/apps/one/DSL.md

 ## Overview

-This DSL is designed to define domain models using YAML syntax.
+This DSL is designed to define domain models using defined YAML syntax.
 It allows the specification of concepts, attributes, and relationships within a domain, facilitating the creation of robust and interconnected data models.